What is Vitamin B1 (Thiamine)?

 Beriberi is the result of a severe vitamin B1 deficiency.
 It’s diagnosed based on symptoms that show up in the blood and urine, including low thiamine levels and high levels of lactic acid.
 Beriberi is treated by giving patients thiamine supplements.
 These can be administered orally or intravenously.
 With proper treatment, the symptoms of the disease usually improve within a few weeks.

 Beriberi is common in places with poor hygiene.
-It was as a common illness in ancient Asian history and has become more common in western cultures with increased food processing.
+It was a common illness in ancient Asian history and has become more common in western cultures with increased food processing.

 Beriberi has been divided into different categories, depending on which bodily system is most affected (x).